cuga-rajal/hgauth/README.md

 This is a work in progress.
 Please notify me of bugs or feature requests.

-Cuga Rajal (Second Life and OSGrid)
+Cuga Rajal (Second Life and Opensim)

 cuga@rajal.org